 Yes, his name is really “Bacon.”
 But that’s not the quirkiest thing about our boy.

-When the small silver tabby came to Tabby’s Place through our Trap-Neuter-Return (TNR) program, we thought he was a “normal” cat (albeit one who had been cleverly trapped using fresh bacon).
+When the small silver tabby came to Tabby’s Place as a stray, we thought he was a “normal” cat (albeit one who had been cleverly trapped using fresh bacon).
 Within hours, however, the sweet-but-nervous stray scared us all – especially himself.

 BANG!
 What was that sound?
 Every few hours, Bacon seemed to slam his entire body into the walls of his Quarantine crate.
 By the time we ran to his side, all we saw was one confused cat.

 Finally, our vet tech caught Bacon’s episode in action: the gentle boy was having intense, electric shock-like seizures in his sleep.
 Worst of all, the poor cat would have these episodes just as he entered the restorative sleep cycle.
 Bacon was never, ever getting restful sleep.

 But, since Bacon is a Tabby’s Place cat, there was hope for a fully-rested future.
 Our veterinary staff vigilantly monitored Bacon’s neurological status, evaluating everything from his sleep patterns and seizure activity to the way he reacts when startled or caught off guard.